Skipperro/Gesundheit-Machine/README.md

 There is no publicly available dataset of sneezes on the Internet.
 I had to make my own.

-Luckly, for some weird reason, there is many compilations of people sneezing on YouTube.
+Luckily, for some weird reason, there is many compilations of people sneezing on YouTube.
 Don't know why someone would watch this stuff, but for me it was a base on which I could build my dataset.
 I've downloaded audio of every "sneeze" YouTube video I could find and manually extracted those 1 second parts where someone sneeze.
 This was my dataset of extracted sneezes but this was only the first step.

 For training I've also needed some examples of audio samples that are not sneeze.
 To generate them I've downloaded many other YouTube videos with ambient noise like office space, construction zone, party music, pub conversations, screaming kids ect. and wrote a code that would randomly cut those audio into 1-second samples.

 To further improve detection accuracy I've also started to combine non-sneeze background sounds with sneeze sample overlayed on top of it, so the AI could clearly see the difference between the two.

 But even this dataset is not perfect.
-For example, there is a VAST overrepresentation of female sneezes, because for some weird reason there are almost only "sneezing girls" compilations on YouTube and almost none of "boys", so naturally my AI is better on recognizing if a female sneeze than if a male sneeze.
+For example, there is a VAST over-representation of female sneezes, because for some weird reason there are almost only "sneezing girls" compilations on YouTube and almost none of "boys", so naturally my AI is better on recognizing if a female sneeze than if a male sneeze.

-I've also figured out, that it's better to miss some sneezes rather than trigger false-positive reaction when noone sneezed.
+I've also figured out, that it's better to miss some sneezes rather than trigger false-positive reaction when nobody sneezed.
 To prevent false-positives I've created a first version of detection AI, set parameters to be very sensitive and let it listen... for days.
 Each time it thought it heard sneeze this 1-second audio sample was saved.
-After few days of listening what happens at my home and office I had thousends of detected sneezes that were false-positive, so I've added those to the dataset as well (as non-sneeze samples).
+After few days of listening what happens at my home and office I had thousands of detected sneezes that were false-positive, so I've added those to the dataset as well (as non-sneeze samples).

 I have now over 130.000 unique samples of 1-second audio, about 30% of them with sneeze, occupying about 12 GB of space.
 I can also mix those samples freely to create more examples as there are atoms in the universe.